Introduction

 Conclusion

-It is always desirable to identify the defects in the development or testing environments rather than discovering them in production.
+It is always desirable to identify the defects in the development or testing environments rather than discovering them in the production.
 That will save cost, improve customer satisfaction, and also, it will ensure that a proper development and testing process is in place that the company can showcase for successive projects.